DevOyinda/DevOps-Capstone-Projects/README.md

 # DevOps-Capstone-Projects
-These are my capstone projects for darey.io DevOps bootcamps.
-Starting from project 3.
+This is my capstone project for darey.io DevOps bootcamps, For project 3.
+Linux Shell Scripting.